zedchamaa/zedchamaa/README.md

 # Hi I'm Zed

-I'm a front-end developer from the UK but now calling Sweden home.
+I'm a front-end developer from the UK.
 I spend most of my time coding and learning new skills.

 Check out my side projects portfolio at [zedchamaa.com](https://zedchamaa.com)

 ### What I currently Do

-- I’m currently working as a front-end developer at FLEETM8 in Stockholm
+- I’m currently working as a front-end developer focusing primarily on React and Next.js

 #### Top Technologies